littlejanee/littlejanee.github.io/_news/announcement_24.md

 related_posts: false
 ---

-"Expanding Norms, Negotiating Bodies: How Artists with Disabilities Perceive and Use Creative Tools" to appear at ASSETS 2025
+<a href="https://www.miriam-brody.com/" target="_blank">Miriam Brody</a> presenting our paper "Expanding Norms, Negotiating Bodies: How Artists with Disabilities Perceive and Use Creative Tools" at ASSETS 2025